-What would be the recommended PCV2 vaccination scheme for replacement gilts?
+What would be the recommended PCV2 vaccination scheme for replacement gilts and sows?

-Replacement gilts should receive the first PCV2 vaccination at weaning (3-4 weeks of age) and a booster should be administered around 20 weeks of life, at the time of gilt selection.
+Replacement gilts should receive the first PCV2 vaccination at weaning (3-4 weeks of age) and a booster administered around 20 weeks of life, at the time of gilt selection.

-It is recommended to also include a booster PCV2 vaccination during the gestation period.
-It can be done at every reproduction cycle, around the week 8 of gestation or as mass (blanket) vaccination, 2 or 3 times per year.
-The objective of this booster is to stabilize the herd immunity, ensuring homogeneous protection against PCV2 reproductive disease, and maintain higher maternal antibodies levels in colostrum, to provide piglet protection during first weeks of life.
+For sows, it is recommended to booster PCV2 vaccination during the reproduction cycle, that could include lactation or gestation period.
+The booster can be administered as mass-vaccination (blanket vaccination) 2 or 3 times per year, or at every reproduction cycle, during lactation period or around the week 8 of gestation.
+The objective of sow vaccination is to stabilize the herd immunity, ensuring homogeneous protection against PCV2 reproductive disease, and maintain higher maternal antibodies levels in colostrum, to provide piglet protection during first weeks of life.
 The PCV2 sow vaccinations also have the potential to improve piglets' weight at birth and at weaning and reduce the need for cross-fostering.